 - Gently fold in blueberries using a rubber spatula.

 - Fill prepared muffin tins ¾ the way full.
-Top with 1 tsp of streusel if desired.
+Top with 1 teaspoon of streusel if desired.
 (See below recipe for streusel).

 - Bake in oven for 18-20 minutes.
 Toothpick should come out clean when inserted into center of muffin.